mmianl/terraform-provider-powerdns/website/docs/r/recursor_forward_zone.html.markdown

 - Forward zone configuration is managed through the `forward-zones` recursor setting.
 - Multiple forward zones can be configured independently.
 - Changes take effect immediately in the running recursor.
+- The `zone` should be specified as a fully qualified domain name (FQDN), ending with a trailing dot (e.g., "example.com.").